BladeKitana732/Covid-Tracker/README.md

 5 functional/stateless (Presentational component)
->button onClick function for submitting form on homepage and renders a modal thanking them and clicking the X to clear modal renders them to information page
+>button onSubmit function for submitting form on homepage and renders a modal thanking them and clicking the X to clear modal renders them to information page

->button onSubmit function for when on
+>modal for first bullet point

+>function that pulls data no matter what country is being searched; should contain/show the same information of Country with NewConfirmed, TotalConfirmed, NewDeaths, TotalDeaths, NewRecovered, and TotalRecovered.

+>function that